Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

 Although he was not part of the famous Olympian group of deities, as Atlas was a second-generation Titan and an antagonist or enemy of Zeus, Atlas was still a god,

 Atlas was the son of the Titan Iapetus and his Oceanid wife, Clymene.
-Lapetus was one of the rulers of the cosmos during the “Golden Age”, when his brother, Kronos, was considered supreme ruler.
-With Clymene, Iapetus became father to four Titan sons; Atlas, Menoetius, Prometheus and Epimetheus.
+Lapetus was one of the rulers of the cosmos during the “Golden Age”, when his brother, Kronos, was considered the supreme ruler.
+With Clymene, Iapetus became the father of four Titan sons; Atlas, Menoetius, Prometheus, and Epimetheus.

-Atlas himself was named as the father of the Pleiades, the seven beautiful mountain nymphs.
-Atlas is also occasionally mentioned as father to Hyas and the Hyades, Calypso and the Hesperides.
+Atlas was named the father of the Pleiades, the seven beautiful mountain nymphs.
+Atlas is also occasionally mentioned as the father to Hyas, Hyades, Calypso, and Hesperides.

-The Golden Age of the Titans would come to an end when Zeus led his siblings in an uprising against their father and the other Titans.
+The Golden Age of the Titans would end when Zeus led his siblings in an uprising against their father and the other Titans.
 Battle lines were drawn and nominally it was the Titans versus Zeus and his allies.

-Due to his immense strength, Atlas would command the battlefield forces of the Titans during the war, and would lead from the front.
+Due to his immense strength, Atlas would command the battlefield forces of the Titans during the war and lead from the front.

 Despite Atlas’ strength, after ten years of fighting Zeus and his allies emerged victorious.

-As victor Zeus set about punishing those who had fought against him; with punishment tending to be imprisonment for eternity in Tartarus.
+Zeus set about punishing those who had fought against him.
+Tunishment tended to be imprisonment for eternity in Tartarus.

 Atlas was given a special punishment, partially because he had been at the forefront of the fight, but also partially because of his immense strength.

 During the ten years of the Titanomachy Uranus (sky) had been weakened and was no longer able to hold himself aloft by himself.
 Thus Atlas was tasked with holding aloft the celestial globe for eternity.
 Subsequently, Atlas was to be found in the area of the Atlas Mountains in North Africa.